Editor's note: This article was expanded and updated in November 2017.

 - Conduct tests of plans and system recovery assets to validate their operation.

-- Update data center disaster recovery plan documentation to reflect changes.
+- Update data center DR plan documentation to reflect changes.

 - Schedule next review/audit of data center disaster recovery capabilities.

-When building a data center disaster recovery plan, keep in mind the following guidance:
+When building a data center DR plan, keep in mind the following guidance:

-- Obtain senior management support so that your plans can be funded.
+- Obtain senior management support so your plans can be funded.

 - Take the data center DR planning process seriously: Plans don't have to be dozens of pages long; rather, they need the right information, and that information should be current and accurate.

-- Consider using standards as part of the process, including NIST SP 800-34, ISO/IEC 24762, and BS 25777, as they provide a useful structured format for plans as well as guidance on the issues to address; this aspect is particularly important if plans will be audited.
+- Consider using standards as part of the process, including NIST SP 800-34, ISO/IEC 24762:2008 and BS 25777:2008, as they provide a useful structured format for plans, as well as guidance on the issues to address.
+This aspect is particularly important if plans will be audited.

 - Keep the planning process simple by gathering and organizing accurate information.